-I am a result of an empowered middle class.
-My parents immigrated here with few skills, limited education and no money.
-They worked long, hard hours – my father as a bartender and my mother as a maid and stock clerk – so that my brother, sisters, and I could have the lives they weren’t able to achieve.
-My parents believed and worked toward the American dream: to fulfill the desire of every parent to leave their children with a better life than their own.
-My family’s story is not rare in America.
+My parents immigrated to America with few skills, limited education and no money.
+They worked long, hard hours – my father as a bartender and my mother as a maid and stock clerk – so that my siblings and I could have the lives they weren’t able to achieve.
+My parents’ story, of everyday people who were given the opportunities to work their way into a better life, is not rare here in America.
+Like so many others, they were able to achieve the American Dream: to fulfill the desire of every parent to leave their children with a better life than their own.

 Note: Fields marked with an * are required.